 You should rely only on the information contained or incorporated by reference in this prospectus and any applicable prospectus supplements.
-Neither the Company nor the selling stockholders have authorized any other person to provide you with different information.
+The Company has not authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-The selling stockholders are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should assume that the information appearing in this prospectus is accurate only as of the date on the front cover of this prospectus, that information appearing in any applicable prospectus supplement is accurate only as of the date of that prospectus supplement and that information contained in any document incorporated by reference in this prospectus and any prospectus supplement is only accurate as of the date of the document incorporated by reference.
+The Company is not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+You should assume that the information in this prospectus is accurate as of the date appearing on the front cover of this prospectus only, that information appearing in any applicable prospectus supplement is only accurate as of the date of that prospectus supplement and that information contained in any document incorporated by reference in this prospectus and any prospectus supplement is only accurate as of the date of the document incorporated by reference.
 Our business, financial condition, results of operations and prospects may have subsequently changed.